multiversx/mx-launchpad-sc/launchpad/interaction/internal_readme.md

 *Time to have a good sleep.*

-23. After ticket confirm epoch is reached, if blacklisting is needed, counterpart should execute it by snippet via:
+23. After ticket confirm block is reached, if blacklisting is needed, counterpart should execute it by snippet via:
 ```
 $ addUsersToBlacklist user_address
 ```